Updated October 2020

 - Should work with both cellular data and Wi-Fi.
 This will make sure everyone can reach their messages no matter where they are on the planet—and is especially important if you’re using this as a key remote working tool.

 - Should work and sync across devices.
-You don’t want to constantly have to flip between your phone and your computer, so make sure you get a messaging app that works and syncs between both.
+You don’t want to constantly have to flip between your phone and your computer, so make sure you get a business messaging tool that works and syncs between both.
 Speaking of which, RingCentral lets you flip a meeting between, say, your phone and computer—without a break in the meeting:

 - Bulk messaging and group chats.
 You want to make sure you can relay messages to multiple team members as easily and efficiently as possible, whether it means mass messaging everyone at once or sending a single message in a group chat with everyone who needs to know.